isonian314/commander-keen-isis-iia-1.1/README.md

 * `/design` - some early design docs (story) and sketches.
 There is a whole host more original files to be found, but mostly these are already organised and included in the various game assets.
 * `/resources` - most of the game assets (graphics, sounds, fonts) from `keendata.is2`, but extracted and unencrypted.
 * `/screenshots` - a screenshot of every level.
-* `/src` - the actual Python source code.
+* `/src` - the actual original Python source code.
 If you were to attempt to get this running, you should copy these files `/v1.1a` since that contains the appropriate structure to read the datafiles.
+* `/src-python3` - modified code to run on recent Python (3+) and Pygame (2+) verrsions.
+To get this running, copy the `/v1.1a/data` folder across and unzip the `keendaata.is2` using above instructions so all the files are in `/data`.
+Then `python isis.py`

 ## Screenshots